Electronic Background Check>

 Under no circumstances are Block Watch participants asked to perform any law enforcement activities.
 This is the job of the police division.
 There are no tasks that would subject any block watch participant to risk.
 Most block watch activities are performed in the course of everyday activities around their neighborhoods.
 Being a Block Watch participant does not detract from working schedules or leisure time.

-The Oregon Police Division currently has 2 active Block Watches
+The Oregon Police Division currently has 1 active Block Watch

-- The Old Eastmoreland Block Watch (OEM) that meets the third Thursday of each month at Ashland Community Church from 7 to 8 PM.
+- The Eastmoreland Block Watch (OEM) that meets the first Tuesday of each month at Echo Meadows Church (on Starr Ave) from 7 to 8 PM.

 If you feel your neighborhood is in need of a Block Watch, you should contact the Oregon Police Division by means of our FaceBook or Twitter sites, or contacting Sgt Tony Castillo directly by email or by phone at 419-698-7180.

 Frequently Asked Questions

 A. The initial Block watch meetings are conducted by the Community Policing Officers who are well-trained and experienced in crime prevention techniques, organizational skills and community leadership.
 Once the plans are laid, volunteers are needed to get the program started and to keep it moving in the right direction.

 Q. Won't this program just result in a lot of unnecessary calls to the police?

 A. No. Remember that this is your neighborhood and you are the best judge as to what may or may not be normal activity for your neighborhood.
 It is better to let trained Police Officers make the determination even if your call turns out to be a false alarm.
 Block Watch participants receive instruction on what constitutes a real emergency as opposed to something that requires routine police attention.

 Q. My Neighborhood seems to be crime free.
 Should we start a Block Watch?